-Crews - Clubs may substitute up to one half the number of rowers (as well as the coxswain, if applicable) in all crews entered by them, provided that the substitutes are members of the same club, school or university (or in the case of a composite or provincial crews, one of the clubs concerned, or in the case of the national team crews, of the same federation).
-The changes shall be communicated in writing to the Organizing Committee at least one hour before the first heat of the event.
+Crews - Clubs may substitute up to one half the number of rowers (as well as the coxswain, if applicable) in all crews entered by them, provided that the substitutes are members of the same club, school, or university (or in the case of a composite or provincial crews, one of the clubs concerned, or in the case of the national team crews, of the same federation).
+The changes shall be communicated in writing to the Organizing Committee by a deadline to be specified by the Organizing Committee in the Regatta Package submitted for sanction review.